vectier/springpress/README.md

 }
 ```

-Don't forget to call `Springpress#listen` to binds and listens for connections.
+Don't forget to call `Springpress#listen` to bind and listen for connections.
 This method returns an [http.Server](https://nodejs.org/docs/latest-v16.x/api/http.html#class-httpserver) object (the built-in HTTP module). *You can use this instance in your testing framework to work with HTTP*.

 ```ts
 const port = 3000; // you can specify whatever port you want :)